laulandn/Arashi/README.md

 ================

-This repo is a fork of the 1.1.1 codebase that has been modified to no longer require 256 color mode, and to run in black and white only.
+This repo is a fork of the 1.1.1 codebase that has been modified to no longer require 256 color mode.
+There is new drawing code to run in B&W only, on either 1 bit or 8 bit screens, using the frame buffer directly, or strictly using QuickDraw, which should run on any display.

 Files: Arashi 1.1.1 with modifications, compiles with Symantec C++ 7